manupanand-freelance-developer/devops-capstone-project/.github/ISSUE_TEMPLATE/cd-pipeline.md

 ---
 name: CD Pipeline Issue
 about: Track tasks related to the CD pipeline for Kubernetes deployment
-title: "[CD Pipeline] Create a CD pipeline to automate deployment to Kubernetes"
+title: [CD Pipeline] Create a CD pipeline to automate deployment to Kubernetes
 labels: CD, Kubernetes, Automation
 assignees: manupanand
 ---

 **As a** developer